-For those who live in the vicinity of Boise, Tablerock is an unmistakable landmark rising up on the northeast side of town.
-The climbing history of its rock walls, which are graced by seemingly random bolt placements and the occasional chalk mark, is slowly disapearing as time passes and excavators mine the northeast corner for building materials.
-Tablerock, like the Black Cliffs, was a training ground for Boise climbers who took what they learned to the mountains where they established impressive routes like the north face of Mount Brietenbach.
-Though the active rock quarry, on the northeast side of the rock, has changed the landscape considerably since the 1970s but climbing opportunities still exist on Tablerock.
+For those who live in the vicinity of Boise, Table Rock is an unmistakable landmark rising up on the Northeast Side of town.
+The climbing history of its rock walls, which are graced by seemingly random bolt placements and the occasional chalk mark, is slowly disappearing as time passes and excavators mine the Northeast Corner for building materials.
+Table Rock, like the Black Cliffs, was a training ground for Boise climbers who took what they learned to the mountains where they established impressive routes like the North Face of Mount Breitenbach.
+Though the active rock quarry on the Northeast Side of the rock has changed the landscape considerably since the 1970s, climbing opportunities still exist on Table Rock.

-The south side of Tablerock, the Quarry, offers clean, cleaved off slabs of hard sandstone, left exposed from decades of quarrying.
-During the 70s this area became the hub of local climbing activity.
-Un-roped bouldering was the main activity, but it was not uncommon to see some climbers practicing aid climbing or rappelling.
+The South Side of Table Rock (the Quarry) offers clean, cleaved-off slabs of hard sandstone, left exposed from decades of quarrying.
+During the 1970s, this area became the hub of local climbing activity.
+Unroped bouldering was the main activity but it was not uncommon to see some climbers practicing aid climbing or rappelling.
 Crash pads were unknown at that time with the exception of a small patch of carpet that might have been left behind for wiping sand from your soles on a wet day.
 Spotting a partner was a given and it helped to know there was a “mosh” landing on some risky moves.
-Where it was safe, cat like jumps were perfected if one fell off a boulder but they didn’t always work.
-I know a few of us went home early with sore knees or a sprained ankle.
+Where it was safe, cat-like jumps were perfected if one fell off a boulder but they didn’t always work.
+I know that a few of us went home early with sore knees or a sprained ankle.
 This “climb or fall” technique also provided great motivation for one to perfect the moves on the taller, riskier boulders.
-Like modern day sport and gym climbing, the quarry provided us a place to practice extremely hard climbing moves without the distraction of high exposure or the risk of a big fall.
+Like modern day sport and gym climbing, the Quarry provided us a place to practice extremely hard climbing moves without the distraction of high exposure or the risk of a big fall.

-“I think that the spirit of the Boise climbing community of the 70’s was special.
+“I think that the spirit of the Boise climbing community of the 1970s was special.
 It was a fairly small group of people, a tight enough circle that we all knew one another to some degree.
 And there was real talent there.
 Local climbers who pretty much started from scratch, like Tom McLeod and Charlie Crist, as well as young Turks, like yourself [Bob Boyles] and Mike [Weber].
-Then there were the “externals”, guys who had some experience climbing elsewhere that they could bring to their efforts around Boise.
-Dan McHale, the Rozells, and Bob Jahn are good examples.
-I might have taught you a few things about ropes and knots, but they were the exemplars when it came to pushing abilities and standards.
-We all learned from them, and that sharing of experience, talent, and knowledge was critical for every one of us and led us to wonder if we couldn’t take it a little further.
-I don’ want to over-romanticize the times, but it’s fair to say that our climbing scene had elements in common with the camaraderie and positive competition found in British pubs and Camp 4 in the same decade.”
+Then there were the “externals,” guys who had some experience climbing elsewhere that they could bring to their efforts around Boise.
+Dan McHale, the Rozells and Bob Jahn are good examples.
+I might have taught you a few things about ropes and knots but they were the exemplars when it came to pushing abilities and standards.
+We all learned from them and that sharing of experience, talent, and knowledge was critical for every one of us and led us to wonder if we couldn’t take it a little further.
+I don’t want to over-romanticize the times, but it’s fair to say that our climbing scene had elements in common with the camaraderie and positive competition found in British pubs and Camp 4 in the same decade.”

-During the 80s a new generation of younger climbers including Ted Thompson and Pete Takeda were climbing at Tablerock.
-For four years, Curt Olson, the founder of High Country Sports in downtown Boise sponsored what was the first semi-pro bouldering competition in the United States at Tablerock.
+During the 1980s, a new generation of younger climbers including Ted Thompson and Pete Takeda were climbing at Table Rock.
+For 4 years, Curt Olson (the founder of High Country Sports in downtown Boise) sponsored what was the first semi-pro bouldering competition in the United States at Table Rock.
 The competition attracted a young Todd Skinner who is considered one of first proponents of modern sport climbing and top climbers of his generation.